 The Foothills Loop Trail (loop)

-is approximately 2.5 miles, rated moderate to difficult.
-There are four access points; one at the northwest end of the Discovery Center parking lot near the Group Use Ramada, one at the north end of the lower campground, one at the north end of the upper campground and one at the trailhead gate leading into the National Forest.
+This trail is approximately 2.5 miles, rated moderate to difficult.
+There are four access points; one at the northwest end of the Discovery Center parking lot near the group use ramada, one at the north end of the lower campground, one at the north end of the upper campground and one at the trailhead gate leading into the National Forest.

 This is a hiking trail, with no bicycles or motorized vehicles permitted.
 The trail climbs the limestone hill north of the cave and descends into the wash that follows the fault between the Whetstone Block and the San Pedro Block.
 A short spur trail at the upper portion of the Foothills Loop Trail leads visitors to the scenic Mountain Viewpoint.